Frustal/Image-data-ML-project/README.md

 # Image-data-ML-project
-First Machine Learning project to process image data using Python and frameworks like PyTorch, NumPy and Pandas
+Currently doing first Machine Learning project to process image data using Python and frameworks like PyTorch, NumPy and Pandas